When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Results

-\paragraph{Examining verifier performance at different model families and sizes.} \looseness=-10000 In Figure~\ref{fig:cross-dataset-verifier-barplots}, we repeat the experiments from Figure~\ref{fig:cross-dataset-verifier-scatter-solver-acc} but plot each verifier metric as a function of model size within each model family.
-We observe that verification accuracy and FNR consistently improve as models become larger, whereas FPR behaves more inconsistently, often increasing with model size (e.g., intra-family verification for \texttt{DeepSeek}).
+\looseness=-10000 In Figure~\ref{fig:cross-dataset-verifier-barplots}, we repeat the experiments from Figure~\ref{fig:cross-dataset-verifier-scatter-solver-acc} but plot each verifier metric as a function of model size within each model family.
+Verification accuracy and FNR consistently improve as models become larger, whereas FPR behaves more inconsistently, often increasing with model size (e.g., intra-family verification for \texttt{DeepSeek}).

-\looseness=-10000 For state-of-the-art post-trained models such as \texttt{Qwen3} and \texttt{DeepSeek}, we find that verifier gains are largest in the cross-family setting, smaller in the intra-family setting, and minimal during self-verification.
-At first glance, this appears to contradict \citet{song2025mind}, who report that self-verification GV-Gaps increase with more pretraining FLOPs.
+\looseness=-10000 For state-of-the-art reasoning post-trained models such as \texttt{Qwen3} and \texttt{DeepSeek}, we find that verifier gains are largest in the cross-family setting, smaller in the intra-family setting, and minimal during self-verification.
+At first glance, this appears to contradict \citet{song2025mind}, who report that self-verification GV-Gaps increase with more pre-training FLOPs.
 However, their analysis focuses on older model families, and Figure~\ref{fig:cross-dataset-verifier-scatter-solver-acc} likewise shows larger verifier gains for older models such as \texttt{Qwen2.5} and \texttt{Llama3}.

-\looseness=-10000 We hypothesize that stronger post-trained models like \texttt{DeepSeek} and \texttt{Qwen3} show negligible gains in self-verification and limited gains in intra-family verification for two reasons: (a) they may already engage in \textit{spontaneous} self-verification when used as solvers, reducing the benefit of an additional \textit{forced} verification round, and (b) their distributions are significantly sharpened by post-training \citep{huang2024self-sharpening}, which limits the improvement obtained from rejection sampling.
+\looseness=-10000 We hypothesize that stronger reasoning post-trained models like \texttt{DeepSeek} and \texttt{Qwen3} show negligible gains in self-verification and limited gains in intra-family verification because they may already engage in \textit{spontaneous} self-verification when used as solvers, reducing the benefit of an additional \textit{forced} verification round.
+To test this, we measure the spontaneous self-verification rate of all 21 post-trained models across all 9 datasets by scanning solver outputs for self-verification keywords (e.g., ``let me check,'' ``wait,'' ``reconsider,'' ``that's wrong''; full list in Appendix~\ref{appendix:keywords}).
+Indeed, \texttt{Qwen3} and \texttt{DeepSeek} self-verify in 96\% and 73\% of outputs, respectively, while \texttt{Llama3} and \texttt{Qwen2.5} self-verify in only 1--2\%.
+This aligns with our hypothesis: models that already spontaneously self-verify during solving leave little room for an additional verification pass to add value.
+More broadly, it suggests the relevant question is whether reasoning post-training introduces spontaneous self-verification.